IBM-Cloud/terraform-provider-ibm/website/docs/r/cos_bucket_object_lock_configuration.html.markdown

 **Note:**
-To configure Object Lock on a bucket, you must enable object versioning on bucket by using the [Versioning objects](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-versioning).
+To configure Object Lock on a bucket, you must  first enable object versioning on bucket by using the [Versioning objects](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-versioning).

 ---